 The World Health Organization (WHO) announced yesterday that cell phone radiation increases users’ risk of getting cancer.
 According to the WHO’s International Agency for Research on Cancer (IARC), radiofrequency electromagnetic fields (EMF) have been classified as possibly carcinogenic to humans.

 Radon is a colorless and odorless gas that can have very serious health effects.
 According to the Surgeon General, radon is the second leading cause of lung cancer within the US.
-Radon levels fluctuate throughout the year, but often go undetected by homeowners, sometimes placing residents at risk without any detectable air quality changes.
+Radon levels fluctuate throughout the year.
+But they often go undetected by homeowners.